Environment Rhode Island

-“Maryland has become a national leader in combating the global climate change crisis, “said Governor O’Malley.
+“Maryland has become a national leader in combating the global climate change crisis, “said Gov. Martin O’Malley.
 “Our efforts to implement RGGI have helped us avoid dangerous carbon dioxide emissions and take steps toward creating a cleaner, more sustainable state.
 For our prosperity, and for our current and future generations, we must take action on climate change now – not later.”

 State leaders in 10 Northeast States from Delaware to Maine took a decisive step on clean energy when they created RGGI to limit carbon pollution from power plants.
 The program took full effect in 2009, becoming the first cap on global warming pollution implemented anywhere in the United States.
 Two and a half years later, RGGI is successfully sparking investments in clean energy solutions in the region and demonstrating the workability of a program that requires polluters to pay for the right to emit carbon pollution and that invests the money in measures that will reduce emissions and promote local clean energy initiatives.